ece362-purdue/proton-labs/lab1-gpio/README.md

 ## Step 2: Configure output pins for LEDs

 > [!WARNING]
-> We're now entering your first coding assignment, so it is worth mentioning at this stage - **do not use AI/LLM tools to auto-generate this code**.  **If a TA observes you using Copilot/ChatGPT or similar tools in lab, you will be subject to academic dishonesty penalties**.
-The purpose of the labs is to teach you how to use your microcontroller and understand it at its lowest level, and using one of these tools is tantamount to collaboration with another person, and will be treated as such.
+> We're now entering your first coding assignment, so it is worth mentioning at this stage - **do not use AI/LLM tools to auto-generate this code**.  **If a TA observes you using Copilot/ChatGPT or similar tools in lab, you will be subject to academic dishonesty penalties and disciplinary action**.
 >
-> Please take this rule seriously because you will have a lab practical that asks you to write code for your board **without access to the Internet**.
+> Aside from the fact that it is academically dishonest to lift code from another source, the purpose of the labs is to teach you how to use your microcontroller and understand it at its lowest level.
+Copying code from someone else (a person or an LLM) is going to handicap your ability to parse, analyze and apply information from multiple sources - critical to implementing new designs and debugging them.
 >
-> You'll be allowed to use whatever you want on the course project, but for now, we need to make sure you are learning the material.
+> In the short term, you should take this rule seriously because you will have a lab practical that asks you to write code for your board **without access to the Internet**.
+If you use an LLM throughout the labs, the effect will be that you will not be able to prove that you learned anything from the labs.
+>

 > [!WARNING]
-> At this stage, make sure your Debug Probe is connected to the debug and UART pins of your Pico 2, as described [here](https://www.raspberrypi.com/documentation/microcontrollers/debug-probe.html).
+> At this stage, make sure your Debug Probe is connected to the debug and UART pins of your Proton, as described [here](https://www.raspberrypi.com/documentation/microcontrollers/debug-probe.html).
 Add a `printf` after `stdio_init_all()` and turn on the Serial Monitor in VScode to ensure that you are receiving data from the Proton via the probe.

 Implement the function `init_outputs` to configure GPIO pins 16, 17, 18, 25 (also called GP16, GP17, GP18, GP25) as outputs.
 You do not need to change any other properties (slew rate, drive strength, etc).